Legally Blonde

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Elle arrives at Harvard Law School in full pink regalia with Bruiser, crossing into the new world.
 She actively chose to come here, packed up her California life, and committed to the challenge., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Elle is selected for Professor Callahan's internship along with Warner, Vivian, and Enid.
+Significantly, this crucial beat Elle is selected for Professor Callahan's internship along with Warner, Vivian, and Enid.
 False victory: she's achieved recognition and is now Warner's equal, but hasn't yet proven herself on her own terms.
 Stakes raise as she enters real legal work., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Brooke fires Callahan and asks Elle to represent her in court.
 Elle accepts, synthesizing her hard-won legal knowledge with her authentic self.
 She no longer needs to prove anything to Warner; she knows her own worth., demonstrating the transformation achieved throughout the journey.